freemanfinicum/Edward/_posts/2019-06-22-Tapline-Tapline.markdown

 Taplining aka agreement to this or that.
 Which interrupts your ability to just BE.
 I notice how nature BE's all around me.
 What I get is; animals and nature don't create stuff to deal with.
 They don't create Happiness, Depression, Politics, Religion ect...
 They reside in pure Awareness.
 The just <a href="https://www.youtube.com/watch?v=Evht41pyNGU/" target=" blank">BE</a>...
 It's a beautiful thing...

-- Physical/Sexual Taplines
+:alien:  Physical/Sexual Taplines
-- Mental/Pyschological Taplines
+:alien:  Mental/Pyschological Taplines
-- Emotional/Spiritual Taplines
+:alien:  Emotional/Spiritual Taplines

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL8xPT6VXv6UfW5N-ejcaHzDK4OR3vF1kx" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>